Duncan Ferguson – Chair

 In 2003, working for Medistox, subsequently purchased by Ossur, he introduced cranial remoulding to the UK and held the senior clinical management role for Technology in Motion.

 In 2011 he and Sandie Waddell undertook a friendly management buy out of Technology in Motion.
 He continues as a clinician and Managing Director of the Company.

-He is active within the Profession and from 2008 to 2010 and 2012 to 2013 was the Chair of the British Association of Prosthetists and Orthotists (BAPO).
-He continues to be active in promoting the Profession as opportunity arises.
+He is active within the Profession and from 2008 to 2010 and 2012 to 2013 was Chair of the British Association of Prosthetists and Orthotists (BAPO).
+He continues to be active in promoting the profession as opportunity arises.